ijlee2/Mai/README.md

 # Mai
-Everyone has a story to share.
+Everyone has a story to tell.
 Hear them out.

 ## Team Members